kalyus/Minecraft-Sirens/README.md

-# Minecraft, but you pull players towards you via sight
+# Minecraft, but you draw players towards you by sight
 A Minecraft datapack that allows players to capture and reel in others within line of sight

 ## Setup: